iloveicedgreentea/GoWatchIt/readme.md

 English (EAC3 Stereo) --- English (EAC3 Stereo)
 English (EAC3 5.1) --- Main Audio (English EAC3 5.1)
 English (EAC3 5.1) --- English (EAC3 5.1)

+## Help
+If you need help or support due to an error or bug, you must file an issue.
+If you have a general question, you can ask in the Discussions tab or the AVS Forum post (linked as website above)